davidvelascogarcia/facialRecognitionDetection2D/README.md

 ## Introduction

-`facialRecognitionDetection2D` module use `dlib` PYTHON API.
+`facialRecognitionDetection2D` module use `dlib` `python` API.
 The module detects faces using pre-trained models and adds facial recognition doing a facial training with user images.
 Also use `YARP` to send video source pre and post-procesed.
 Also admits `YARP` source video like input.
 Some [scripts](./scripts) added to create automated files of user data file images and user label name file.
 This module also publish detection results in `YARP` port.

 ## Trained Models